Associate Faculty — Ph.D., Stanford

 Crosnoe, Robert and Aletha C. Huston.
 2007.
 “Socioeconomic Status, Schooling, and the Developmental Trajectories of Adolescents.”
 Developmental Psychology 43: 1097-1110.

-Recent reviews and policy briefs include:
+Some representative reviews and policy briefs include:

 Crosnoe, Robert and Aprile Benner. (in press).
 “Children at School.”
 In Handbook of Child Psychology and Developmental Science, Vol. 4: Ecological Settings and Processes, edited by Marc Bornstein & Tama Leventhal (series editor: Richard M. Lerner).
 New York: Wiley.